Everything You Need to Know About Facebook Stories

 Last year Facebook launched a new feature called Facebook stories, giving users a new way to show friends and family what they’re up to.
-At first, it was only available on mobile but now have become available on the desktop version.
+At first, it was only available on mobile, but is has now become available on the desktop version.

 Related: What are Instagram Stories?

 Facebook stories consist of photos and videos that will disappear 24 hours after it’s been posted.
-These posts can be adorned with text, drawings, stickers and filters.
-However, instead of swiping left and right to switch between filters as it is on Instagram, users swipe up and down.
-But much like Instagram, once you’re done with your post, you can either share the story with all of your friends, select friends of your choosing, or even choose one individual to share it with.
+These posts can be adorned with text, drawings, stickers, and filters.
+However, instead of swiping left and right to switch between filters like an Instagram Story , users swipe up and down.
+But much like Instagram, once you’re done with your post, you can either share the story with all of your friends, select friends of your choosing or even choose one individual to share it with through direct message.

 According to Connor Hayes, the product manager for Facebook stories, “The way people create content is changing to be from text to photos and videos.
 This is, in turn, changing the way they’re sharing with one another and interacting online.”

-Facebook stories are essentially another newsfeed, but instead of text updates, it relies on visual updates.
+Facebook stories are essentially another news feed, but instead of text updates, it relies on visual updates.
 This is where the photos and videos come in.
 On desktop, the stories can be found on the upper right-hand side of your Facebook feed.
-On mobile, the stories can be found right at the top above the newsfeed.
-To view the story, simply click on your friend’s circle and it will play.
+On Facebook’s mobile app, the stories can be found right at the top above the newsfeed.
+To view the story highlight, simply click on your friend’s circle and it will play.
 You can also reply to stories with direct messages.

 You can also link your Facebook and Instagram account so that you can simultaneously post stories to both of your profiles.
 That way you won’t have to manually post to one or the other.